bleroy/cornichon/README.md

 That's less pretty than the Gherkin natural language, but it also reduces the need for special tooling, in particular for debugging.

-The second goal of Cornichon is to be Core-compatible.
-It also has no dependencies other than .NET itself.
+The second goal of Cornichon is to be NetStandard 2.0 with no dependencies other than .NET itself.

 Implementation
 --------------